 So you have a story, and you love it!
 You’ve got characters that are just like real people, you know all the beats and plot points inside and out, and you’ve got a distinct mood and tone in mind.
 Now how do you structure the dang thing?

 Well, sometimes I find myself wondering that too!
 How many acts should my script be?
-What are the merits of using one structure versus another?
-Here are some things I consider when I want to decide between a three-act versus a five-act structure for a screenplay.
+What is a 3 act structure in film, and how do you write a5 act structure?
+What is the 4 act structure and when is it used?
+Here are some things I consider when I want to decide between a 3 act structure versus a 5 act structure screenplay.

 3 Act Structure

 - Act 1: